microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Consider the following scenario:
 Alice removes a whole page of sticky notes, while Bob concurrently moves a sticky note out of that page and into another (non-removed) page.
-`SharedTree`'s removal semantics ensure that Bob will still get his sticky note, whether or not it ends up being sequenced before or after Alice removed the page where it came from.
+`SharedTree`'s removal semantics ensure that Bob will still get his sticky note whether or not it ends up being sequenced before or after Alice removed the page where it came from.
 If that weren't the case, then there would be a race between Alice and Bob's edits, where Bob's edit would not apply if Alice's edit were sequenced first, and Bob would lose the sticky note.

-In the case where the subtree is modified in some way as it is removed, those modifications may end up being moot.
+In the case where the subtree is modified in some way as it is removed, those modifications will be preserved, albeit moot unless the removal is undone.
-However, they will be preserved, and this matters if the removal is undone and the subtree is reintroduced — it will keep the modifications.
+This matters because if the removal is undone, the subtree that is reintroduced will carry those modifications.

-These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" location.
+These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" or "recycling bin" location.
 This is in tune with the return value of the `treeStatus()` API which will return `TreeStatus.Removed` in that situation.

 #### Last Write Wins

 It's possible for concurrent edits to represent fundamentally incompatible user intentions.
-Whenever that happens, the edit that is sequenced last will win out.
+Whenever that happens, the edit that is sequenced last will win.

 Example 1:
-Alice and Bob concurrently change the background color of the same sticky note such that Alice would change it from yellow to red and Bob would change it from yellow to blue.
+Alice and Bob concurrently change the background color of the same sticky note such that Alice changes it from yellow to red, and Bob changes it from yellow to blue.
-If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the background color of the note will change from yellow to red then from red to blue.
+If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the background color of the note will change from yellow to red and then from red to blue.
-If the edits are sequenced in the opposite order, then the background color of the note will change from yellow to blue then from blue to red.
+If the edits are sequenced in the opposite order, then the background color of the note will change from yellow to blue and then from blue to red.

 Example 2:
-Alice and Bob concurrently move the same sticky note such that Alice would move it from location X to location A and Bob would move it from location X to location B.
+Alice and Bob concurrently move the same sticky note such that Alice moves it from location X to location A, and Bob moves it from location X to location B.
-If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be moved from X to A then from A to B.
+If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be moved from X to A and then from A to B.
-If the edits are sequenced in the opposite order, then the note will first be moved from X to B then from B to A.
+If the edits are sequenced in the opposite order, then the note will first be moved from X to B and then from B to A.
-Note that this is true even when some of those locations are the "removed" location: if the removal is sequenced last then the node will be moved then removed.
+Note that, because we treat [removal as movement](#removal-is-movement), this is true even when removals are involved: if the removal is sequenced last, then the node will be moved and then removed.
-If the move is sequenced last then the node will be removed then moved.
+If the move is sequenced last, then the node will be removed and then moved.

 ### Simple Postconditions

 Similar to our choice regarding preconditions, we have chosen to prioritize edits whose postconditions are simple.
 "Simple" here refers to the property of having a single possible effect.
-This is in contrast to preconditions that are predicated on the existence or absence of concurrent edits, or predicated on some properties of the document state by the time the edit is applied.
+This is in contrast to preconditions that are predicated on the existence or absence of concurrent edits or predicated on some properties of the document state by the time the edit is applied.

 For example, the postcondition for our implementation of move